Who is this article for?

 - Set up Code42 to prepare for an employee's departure, as described in Best practices for protecting data when employees leave.

-- Use the Departing Employees application to see an employee's file activity for the previous 90 days and to be alerted of any suspicious file activity going forward.
+- Use the Departing Employees list to see an employee's file activity for the previous 90 days and to be alerted of any suspicious file activity going forward.

 - Use the Code42 app to capture file activity on user devices in real time with Enable endpoint monitoring for file exfiltration detection.